maxwelltsai/SiMon/README.md

     Root_dir: /Volumes/RamDisk/sim

-To any directory where can store the test file, eg. `/Users/penny/Works/simon_project/test_code`
+To any directory where can store the test file, eg. `~/SiMon/test_pseudo_simu`

-Then, change the `sim_root_dir` in icutil_pseudo_simulation.py to dir the same as above.
+Then, change the `sim_root_dir` in `icutil_pseudo_simulation.py` to dir the same as above.

 Generate test file using `python icutil_pseudo_simulation.py`

-### Start SiMon
+### Start the SiMon Daemon

 You could run SiMon as a daemon program for a collection of simulations as:

-    python simon.py start
+    python simon start

-and stop SiMon by:
+### Stop the SiMon Daemon

+You could run SiMon as a daemon program for a collection of simulations as:

-    python simon.py stop
+    python simon stop

+### Interactive mode
-Or check simulation status and control by manual through:
+Check simulation status and control the simulations manually:

-    python simon.py interactive
+    python simon [interactive]